rahmanda/rahmanda.github.io/contents/blog/en/2020-06-11-parsing-url-using-native-js.md

 ## URLSearchParams

-Parsing search or query parameters is also a hassle without using external library.
+Parsing search or query parameters was also quite a hassle without using external library.
 With `URLSearchParams`, now we can easily build a valid search parameters.
 The initialization is quite similar with `URL`, except that now we have to supply a string of search parameters into the constructor.

 ``` js